arfanbinparvez/degen_project_eth-avax/README.md

 # degen_project_eth-avax

-This Solidity program is a simple program that demonstrates creation of ERC20 token "Degen" and deploy it on the Avalanche network "Snowtrace Testnet".
+This Solidity program is a simple program that demonstrates the creation of the ERC20 token "Degen".
+We can track the deployed contract's transactions using our contract address on the "Snowtrace Testnet" tool.
 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-Here, I have named my token as "Degen" and taken its symbol as "DGN".
+Here, I have named my token "Degen" and taken its symbol as "DGN".
 You can use any name and symbol of your own choice.

 ## Getting Started

 ### Executing program

-To run this program, you can use Remix, an online Solidity IDE.
+You can use Remix, an online Solidity IDE to run this program.
 To get started, go to the Remix website at https://remix.ethereum.org/.

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., HelloWorld.sol).
 Copy and paste the following code into the file: